-- 12 mic/line inputs and 4 line outputs (XLR) - 24 mic/line inputs and 8 line outputs (XLR) - 48 mic/line inputs and 16 line outputs (XLR) - 16 AES inputs and 16 AES outputs (BNC)
+- 12 mic/line inputs and 4 line outputs (XLR) - 24 mic/line inputs and 8 line outputs (XLR) - 48 mic/line inputs and 16 line outputs (XLR) - 32 AES inputs and 32 AES outputs (BNC) - 4 SDI inputs with 'thru' connectors (rear panel connections)

-The units connect to the network via an ethernet port on the rear of the unit.
+The units connect to the network via an Ethernet port on the rear of the unit.
 Each unit has two identical ports to provide network redundancy.
-Media dependant variants for 1000BASE-T (for distances up to 90m), 1000BASE-SX (for distances up to 550m) and 1000BASE-LX (for distances up to 10km) are available.
+All versions are supplied with two RJ45 ports for copper connections (1000BASE-T for distances up to 90m = 290 feet).
+In addition, plug-in GBIC modules allow connections with 1000BASE-SX (for distances up to 550m) and 1000BASE-LX (for distances up to 10km) are available.

 All external connections to the units are hot pluggable.
-If more than one media type is detected, the system will prefer fibre as its primary connection.
+If more than one media type is detected, the system will switch to fiber as its connection.